Skip to Content

 If you just can’t get enough of glaciers, you could also visit Matanuska Glacier, about 1-hour drive east of Palmer.
 This is Alaska’s most-accessible glacier, extremely popular for glacier hiking tours.

-Most people visit here with organized day tours from Anchorage, but you could also drive there yourself and book a glacier hiking tour directly (book in advance!).
+Most people visit here with organized day tours from Anchorage, but you could also drive there yourself and book a glacier hiking tour directly (in any case, you have to reserve in advance!).

 I had some extra time in Anchorage and visited Matanuska Glacier with a guided day tour from the city.
-It was very nice, but not comparable to a Knik Glacier helicopter tour (see day 8 above).
-So if you have time to do just one of these glacier tours, I highly recommend the Grand Knik helicopter tour instead of Matanuska Glacier hike.
+It was very nice, but not as epic as the Knik Glacier helicopter tour (see day 8 above).
+So if you have time to do just one of these glacier tours, I highly recommend the Grand Knik helicopter tour instead of the Matanuska Glacier hike.
+That said, if you can drive there by yourself and visit Matanuska for a lot less money and in a lot less time, then it’s well worth it.

 Where to stay: If you don’t like to change hotels too often, stay at the same place as the previous night.
 Alternatively, if you opt for an ATV tour around Willow and don’t like backtracking, stay further north, around Talkeetna (Talkeetna Alaskan Lodge is great).